State-mandated PFML

 Details

-Benefit duration: Eligible employees are entitled to up to 12 weeks of paid leave to be used for either their own medical condition or for family care.
-An employee may take an additional two weeks of leave if needed because of incapacity due to pregnancy-related condition, for up total of 14 weeks of medical leave.
-Child bereavement leave is up to seven calendar days.
-An employee cannot take more than 16 weeks of combined leave for their own serious health condition and family leave (18 if leave is needed due to pregnancy-related incapacitation) of paid leave a year.
+Benefit duration: Eligible employees are entitled to use up to twelve (12) weeks of paid leave for their own medical condition or for family care.
+An employee may take an additional two (2) weeks of medical leave if needed because of incapacity due to pregnancy-related conditions, for a total of fourteen (14) weeks of medical leave.
+Child bereavement leave is up to seven (7) calendar days.
+An employee cannot take more than sixteen (16) weeks of combined medical and family leave per year or more than eighteen (18) weeks if the additional two (2) weeks of leave is needed due to pregnancy-related incapacitation.

 Private Plan option: Employers can apply for a private plan exemption for either paid family leave, paid medical leave, or both if their plan provides benefits that are greater than or equal to the benefits provided by the state PFML program.
 The state must approve all voluntary plans.
 A plan’s effective date will be the first day of the quarter following state approval.